isidre-mateu/bern-cyclotron-docs/docs/source/it_infrastructure.rst

 	(You need to replace the text above with your files' path)

 #.
-Drag and Drop your .opvn file into Tunnelblick’s Configuration Window:
+Drag and Drop your .opvn file into Tunnelblick’s Configuration Window.

 #.
 Go to Tunnelblick’s *Dienstprogramme* submenu (Utilities) and click on the second button “Tunund
 Tap-Systemerweiterungen installieren…”